-The BadgerCare Plus Benchmark and the BadgerCare Plus Core Plan
+The BadgerCare Plus Benchmark, the BadgerCare Plus Core Plan, and the BadgerCare Plus Basic Plan

-Prior authorization is not available for drugs that are not included on the BadgerCare Plus Benchmark Covered National Drug Code, BadgerCare Plus Core Plan National Drug Code List, and the BadgerCare Plus Core Plan Brand Name Drugs ?
-Quick Reference.
-Prior authorization requests submitted for noncovered drugs will be returned to the provider unprocessed and the service will be noncovered.
+PA is not available for drugs that are not included on the BadgerCare Plus Benchmark National Drug Code List, BadgerCare Plus Core Plan National Drug Code List, BadgerCare Plus Basic Plan National Drug Code List, and the BadgerCare Plus Core Plan Brand Name Drugs - Quick Reference.
+PA requests submitted for noncovered drugs will be returned to providers unprocessed and the services are noncovered.
 Members do not have appeal rights regarding returned PA requests for noncovered drugs.